 The creation of the 2005 Unit Incentive Plan was approved by the Human Resources Committee of the Board of Directors of our managing general partner, Pope MGP, Inc., which functions as our board of directors and whose committees function as committees of the Partnership's board of directors.
 This committee consists of three independent directors as described in greater detail below under "Directors and Executive Officers of the Registrant - Board of Directors of Managing General Partner - Human Resources Committee."
-The approval of our managing general partner will be effective on September 6, 2005.
+The approval of our managing general partner is expected to occur on or about , 2005.